Ogre (board game): Reception

 In the April–June 1977 edition The Space Gamer (Issue No. 11), Robert C. Kirk concluded that the 1977 edition of "OGRE is attractive, easy to learn, inexpensive, and fun to play.
 What more can a gamer ask?"
 In the next edition of The Space Gamer, William A. Peterson commented that "It is fast, simple, and fun.
 Its bad points, while annoying, can be ignored."

 In Issue 11 of Dragon, Tony Watson wrote, "The nice thing about OGRE is that after you’ve played a game there’s usually time for one more.
 Thus, you can rectify perceived flaws in your defense or experiment with a new mix or set-up immediately, while the new ideas are still fresh in your mind.
 Such experimentation is always interesting, and certainly the best way to learn good play."
 Seven issues later, Jerry Eperson called OGRE "one of those games that get their hook into you the minute you play them [...]
 But hidden in the game are small subtleties that can only be found after playing OGRE several times."

 In the August–September 1977 edition of White Dwarf (Issue 2), Martin Easterbrook began his review of Metagaming Concepts' original 1977 edition by saying "Be warned: this game could become a craze" adding that "the idea of the microgames themselves is remarkable enough in itself".
 He gave the game an above-average rating of 8 out of 10 but criticized the game's title and "flimsy equipment, weak infantry".

+In Issue 32 of the British wargaming magazine Perfidious Albion, Charles Vasey and Nicky Palmer traded views on the game.
+Palmer was not a fan, calling it a "badly produced fiddlesticks of a game [featuring] a virtually featureless black & white mapboard the size of a pocket book, all hits to be recorded on scrap paper, units requiring scissors to cut them off strips, stacks of finger-nail thin paper card."
+Vasey replied, "The age of the disposal game is with us, like it or not ...
+The microgames are CHEAP, they are intended to be ...
+I rather think that given the present crowded market, had Metagaming not taken the decision to produce as they did, they might well have never risked it at all, and the hobby would have been the poorer."